Jason2Brownlee/blog/content/posts/the-fountainhead.md

 "**_Fuck him, that's why!_**"

-I guess it's all power fantasy.

-But, it makes an impact :)
+I guess it's all power fantasy (i.e. resisting power) --- but, it makes an impact :)